 There is little wheelchair accessible parking.
 There Monterey Bay Aquarium does have handicapped parking for those with a disabled placard or license plate but very limited (around 6 spots).
 The hidden parking lot is located off Cannery Row at the stop sign right before reaching the aquarium.
 It does not look as if you can turn right, but you can, then you then simply let the staff know you’re looking for handicapped parking.
 If coming on the weekend, you can bet these spots will be taken, so look for a meter spot along Cannery Row, which I recommend doing regardless of when you come.
 Cannery Row is extremely flat and a very short distance to the entrance of the aquarium.

 Cannery Row is the historic street that the Monterey Bay Aquarium is located on and is virtually flat for wheelchair users.
 Most of the buildings were seafood cannery factories but have now been transformed into boutique shops and restaurants.

 The aroma of sweet treats will entice you as you walk past many candy shops and ice cream parlors.
-There is even a cinnamon bun bakery and salt water taffy shop.
+There is even a cinnamon bun bakery and saltwater taffy shop.
 There is even a wax museum if you get really bored called Steinbeck’s Spirit of Monterey.
-John Steinbeck drew inspiration for his novels Cannery Row and Sweet Thursday from Monterey canning industry.
+John Steinbeck drew inspiration for his novels Cannery Row and Sweet Thursday from the Monterey canning industry.